Lailouezzz/libcasio/README.md

 formats, add the ``--windows`` option (notice that for a ``-mingw32`` target and a dynamic library generation, this option is automatically added).

+`./configure --help` for more information.

 ## Building and installing

 Once configuring is done (necessary step), just ``make``.
 To install, use ``make install``.
+TODO : make uninstall ?

 To build and install only the lib, use ``all-lib`` then ``install-lib``.
 To build and install only the docs, use ``all-doc`` and ``install-doc``.